Gabriel-P-Langlois/interface-exercise/README.md

 If your project has no dependencies and has not been compiled, you may not see the `lib` or `bin` directories.

+## How to submit this assignment

+Submit on Brightspace a zip file named "A6_complete_NYUnetID" containing your project folder called "A6_project_directory_NYUnetID", where NYUnetID should be replaced with your actual NYU net ID.
+The project folder should contain your source code and compiled code within the src and bin folders.
+It should also contain the same test folder as was when you download the assignment 6 zip file.